worldcoin/world-id-state-bridge/docs/spec.md

 3. Pull-based approach (external service)

 - status: ideation, strong candidate the for next iteration of the state bridge functionality
-- idea: leverage storage proofs of contract on L1 and run an external relayer service that would update all of the supported target chain contracts by providing a new root, the block timestamp and a storage proof from Ethereum mainnet.
-This approach is easily generalizable to any target chain that supports the cryptography needed to deploy a Semaphore verifier and storage proof verifier.
+- idea: leverage storage proofs of `WorldIDIdentityManagerV1` contract on L1 and run an external relayer service that would update all of the supported target chain contracts by providing a new root, the block timestamp and a storage proof from Ethereum mainnet.
+This approach is easily generalizable to any target chain that supports the cryptography needed to deploy a Semaphore verifier and a storage proof verifier.
 For EVM-based chain it is a trivial change as contracts for this are already implemented and would only require a \<targetChain\>WorldID contract deployment and integration to the state relayer service.

 - Upsides:
   - generalizeable